-The ESA data are collected electronically from kidney IT systems, but in contrast to laboratory linked variables the ESA data require manual data entry.
+Erythropoiesis stimulating agents (ESA) - The ESA data are collected electronically from kidney IT systems, but in contrast to laboratory linked variables the ESA data require manual data entry.
 The reliability depends upon the data source - whether the entry is linked to the prescription or whether the prescriptions are provided by the primary care physician.
 In the latter case, doses may not be as reliably updated because the link between data entry and prescription is indirect.
 It is worth noting that ESA data are the only medication that is reported by the UKRR, because of data completeness (iron replacement is also not included).
 ESA was not included in this year's report as we are implementing improvements in how medications data are processed.
-ESA data will be processed and analysed again next year.
+ESA data will be processed and analysedagain once this work is completed.